 Once the Notification block is positioned on the Graph, click Save, and then select your new block.
 Choose a notification type (we’ll use Slack in this example), and then pick your Credential from the Slack Account drop down.

 You should see channels populate here (note: we don’t yet support direct messages on Slack).
-Finally, you can create your message in the message box.
-You can use double curly brackets to include templated fields from the test input on the right.
+Finally, you can type your message in the message box.
+You can use double curly brackets to include templated fields from the test input in your workflow

 You can then set up notifications by clicking Add Notifications, and using the same message editor as the Notifications Block above.

-You can also set up notifications at the overall workflow level, to notify you when there are changes in performance (number of daily executions, errors, warnings, and abnormal runtimes)
+Finally, you can set up notifications at the overall workflow level, to notify you when there are changes in performance (number of daily executions, errors, warnings, and abnormal runtimes)

 From the Analytics page, click the Performance tab and select your workflow.
 For each metric, you can configure a notification by clicking the Bell icon in the top right of your graph.
 From there you can configure the Threshold for when you’d like to be notified - for example in this graph, we’d notify you if the number or daily executions shifted by more than 40% up or down from the 7 day average.